-American Masters: Ted Williams (w.t.) is a co-production of Albert M. Tapper and Nick Davis Productions in association with Major League Baseball, Big Papi Productions, and THIRTEEN PRODUCTIONS LLC’s American Masters for WNET.
+American Masters – Ted Williams: “The Greatest Hitter Who Ever Lived” is an Albert M. Tapper Production in association with Nick Davis Productions, Major League Baseball, Big Papi Productions, and THIRTEEN PRODUCTIONS LLC’s American Masters for WNET.
 Nick Davis is director and producer.
 Michael Kantor and Albert M. Tapper are executive producers.
 David Ortiz is executive producer for Big Papi Productions.
 Nick Trotta is executive producer for Major League Baseball.

 Major support for American Masters is provided by AARP.
-Additional support for American Masters is provided by the Corporation for Public Broadcasting, Rosalind P. Walter, Ellen and James S. Marcus, Judith and Burton Resnick, Vital Projects Fund, Cheryl and Philip Milstein Family, The Blanche & Irving Laurie Foundation, and public television viewers.
-Support for American Masters: Ted Williams (w.t.) is provided by the Michael & Helen Schaffer Foundation.
+Additional support provided by the Corporation for Public Broadcasting, Rosalind P. Walter, The Philip and Janice Levin Foundation, Ellen and James S. Marcus, Judith and Burton Resnick, Vital Projects Fund, Cheryl and Philip Milstein Family, the Blanche and Irving Laurie Foundation and The André and Elizabeth Kertész Foundation and public television viewers.
+Support for American Masters – Ted Williams: “The Greatest Hitter Who Ever Lived” is provided by Harvey and Andrea Rosenthal and the Michael and Helen Schaffer Foundation.

 WNET is America’s flagship PBS station and parent company of THIRTEEN and WLIW21.
 WNET also operates NJTV, the statewide public media network in New Jersey.
 Through its broadcast channels, three cable services (THIRTEEN PBSKids, Create and World) and online streaming sites, WNET brings quality arts, education and public affairs programming to more than five million viewers each week.
-WNET produces and presents such acclaimed PBS series as Nature, Great Performances, American Masters, PBS NewsHour Weekend, Charlie Rose and a range of documentaries, children’s programs, and local news and cultural offerings.
-WNET’s groundbreaking series for children and young adults include Get the Math, Oh Noah! and Cyberchase as well as Mission US, the award-winning interactive history game.
+WNET produces and presents such acclaimed PBS series as Nature, Great Performances, American Masters, PBS NewsHour Weekend and a range of documentaries, children’s programs, and local news and cultural offerings.
+WNET’s groundbreaking series for children and young adults include Get the Math, Oh Noah!
+And Cyberchase as well as Mission US, the award-winning interactive history experience.
 WNET highlights the tri-state’s unique culture and diverse communities through NYC-ARTS, Theater Close-Up, NJTV News with Mary Alice Williams and MetroFocus, the daily multi-platform news magazine focusing on the New York region.
-In addition, WNET produces online-only programming including the award-winning series about gender identity, First Person, and an intergenerational look at tech and pop culture, The Chatterbox with Kevin and Grandma Lill.
+In addition, WNET produces online-only programming including the award-winning series about gender identity, First Person.
+Through multi-platform initiatives Chasing the Dream: Poverty and Opportunity in America and Peril and Promise: The Challenge of Climate Change, WNET showcases the human stories around these issues and promising solutions.
 In 2015, THIRTEEN launched Passport, an online streaming service which allows members to see new and archival THIRTEEN and PBS programming anytime, anywhere: www.thirteen.org/passport.

 About Major League Baseball